How Much Electricity (Power) Does a TV Use?

 Types of TVs and their consumption

-You can also find out How Much Electricity Does a PS4 Use, in this article.
+Related Article: How Much Electricity Does a PS4 Use

 How Much Electricity Does a TV Use per Hour?

-Almost every TV has a label on the back where it says how much energy it actually uses.
+Almost every TV has a label on the back that says how much energy it actually uses.
 The wattage number is marked with “W” at the end.
-The only thing you need to do is to multiply the wattage number by the number of hours you watch your TV per day.
+You only need to multiply the wattage number by the hours you watch your TV daily.
 You will then get watt-hours.
-By dividing that number with 1,000 you will get kilowatt-hours.
+By dividing that number by 1,000, you will get kilowatt-hours.
 Keep in mind that every state has a different kWh energy price.

-For example: If your TV consumes 200 watts, and you watch your TV for 4 hours per day, your electricity rate is 10 cents per kWh:
+Example: If your TV consumes 200 watts, and you watch your TV for 4 hours per day, your electricity rate is 20 cents per kWh:

 • 200 W x 4 hours = 800 Wh